 Manage Your Tech Files for Free

 When you upgrade to a new computer, It probably won’t come with Microsoft Office, and you’ll pay $115 (at Amazon) for the basic suite.
-Instead, try Google Docs or OpenOffice.
+Instead, try Google Docs (opens in new tab) or OpenOffice (opens in new tab).
 Both offer basic word processing, spreadsheets and multimedia presentations.

 Comp Your Computer Storage